NeuroTechX/bci-workshop/INSTRUCTIONS.md

 * [scikit-learn](http://scikit-learn.org/stable/): a machine learning library.
 * [pyZMQ](https://zeromq.github.io/pyzmq/): the Python binding for ZMQ, a simple communication library.

-To install Python 2 or Python 3, and the required packages, we suggest you download and install the [Anaconda distribution](http://continuum.io/downloads).
+To install Python 3, and the required packages, we suggest you download and install the [Anaconda distribution](http://continuum.io/downloads).
 Anaconda is a Python distribution that includes Python 2.7 (in case of Anaconda 2) or Python 3.5 (in case of Anaconda 3), all the packages we will need for the workshop (as well as plenty other useful packages), and [Spyder](https://pythonhosted.org/spyder/), a great IDE for scientific computing in Python.

 #### (1) Installation of Python with Anaconda (recommended)